ember-learn/super-rentals-tutorial/src/markdown/tutorial/part-1/07-reusable-components.md

 There is a lot going on here!
 Let's work through it piece by piece.

-First, we have imports for `modifier` from `ember-modifier`, `maplibregl` from `maplibre-gl`, and the MapLibre CSS file.
-The `import * as maplibregl` syntax collects everything the library exports into a single `maplibregl` object, which is how MapLibre's own documentation recommends importing it.
+First, we have imports for `modifier` from `ember-modifier`, `Map` (aliased as `MapLibreGLMap` so as not to conflict with the component class name) and `Marker` from `maplibre-gl`, and the MapLibre CSS file.
 The CSS provides the map controls and visual elements that MapLibre renders — without it, the map buttons and overlays won't look right.

 Next, we define a `MAP_STYLE` constant pointing to [OpenFreeMap](https://openfreemap.org/), an open-source tile server that provides free map tiles with no API key required.

 The heart of this component is `displayMap`, a custom *[modifier](../../../components/template-lifecycle-dom-and-modifiers/)* created with the `modifier()` function from `ember-modifier`.
 A modifier is a way to run JavaScript code that directly interacts with a specific DOM element.
 When Ember renders `<div {{displayMap ...}}>`, our modifier function is called with two arguments: the DOM element itself, and an array of any positional arguments passed in the template.
 Here we use destructuring — `[lat, lng, zoom]` — to unpack that array directly in the function signature.

-Inside the modifier, we use `maplibregl` exactly as we would in plain JavaScript: instantiate a `new maplibregl.Map()`, pass it the container element, the OpenFreeMap style URL, and the coordinates, then add a `Marker` at the same position to visually pin the location.
+Inside the modifier, we use `maplibregl` exactly as we would in plain JavaScript: instantiate a `new MapLibreGLMap()`, pass it the container element, the OpenFreeMap style URL, and the coordinates, then add a `Marker` at the same position to visually pin the location.
 No Ember-specific APIs are needed — it is just regular JavaScript library usage.

 Finally, the modifier returns a *cleanup function*, `() => map.remove()`.
 Ember automatically calls this function when the element is removed from the DOM — for instance, when the user navigates to a different page.
 Returning a cleanup function is how modifiers signal to Ember what teardown work needs to happen.